 You don’t have to necessarily use Mums on your Fall front porch to make it feel festive though.
 There are plenty of other things you can use to make your porch feel seasonal like magnolia leaves, thistles, sticks, goldenrod, dahlias, certain kinds of daisies, autumnal leaves, herbs, vegetables like kale, pumpkins, blooming branches, pinecones, coleus, acorns and deer sheds are usually plentiful this time of year.

-Fall foliage, plants, herbs and flowers can help to add quick and easy pops of color for a festive budget friendly seasonal feel.
-Keep in mind, you’ll want to vary the heights of your planters and plants to add visual interest to your fall front porch.
+Fall foliage, plants, herbs and flowers can help to add quick and easy pops of color.
+This is an easy way to create a fall front porch on a budget for a festive feel.
+Keep in mind, you’ll want to vary the heights of your planters and plants to add visual interest.

 Don’t forget about searching your favorite estate sales, thrift stores, charity shops and antique stores for vintage plaid blankets.
 They’re another great way to add a pretty pop of color and texture to chairs, benches, couches and outdoor settees at fairly reasonable prices.

-We picked these rugs up at Home Depot in late July on clearance for less than $25 each.
+We picked these rugs up at Home Depot in late July on clearance.
 They’re great for outdoor use because they can be easily cleaned and hosed down.
 If you need a lot of rugs at one time like we did, take advantage of end of the season sales to help stretch your budget.

 After you have your seating area defined, make it comfortable!